MockingbirdME/game_md/magic/arcane_powers.md

   * short - this power can be thrown with a close range of the caster's mind stat, a range increment of the caster's mind stat, and a max range of three times the caster's mind stat.
   * medium - this power can be thrown with a close range of twice the caster's mind stat, a range increment of twice the caster's mind stat, and a max range of six times the caster's mind stat.
   * long - this power can be thrown with a close range of three times the caster's mind stat, a range increment of three times the caster's mind stat, and a max range of ten times the caster's mind stat.
-* Duration - many effects last only for an instant as the spell is triggered others last for some period of time, generally either one round or some number of minutes; if duration is listed as "X" it means the specifics of the spell's duration are listed in the description.
 * Theme - the arcane theme(s), if any, that this power is associated with.
 * Mage Types allowed - some power's are restricted to certain mage types or mages with certain other traits, these requirements will be listed here.